 Late payments, however, can have a large negative impact on your score.
-If you forget to pay a credit card bill, your phone bill, your internet bill, or other bills, your provider will report your late payment to the credit bureaus and be recorded on your credit report.
+If you forget to pay a credit card bill, your phone bill, your internet bill, or other bills, your provider will report your late payment to the credit bureaus and it will be recorded on your credit report.

 Late payments and other negative credit information can stay on your credit report for up to six years.
 The longer you leave a late bill unpaid, the more damage it can do to your credit.
 If you’re looking to get a mortgage now, make sure you don’t have any late payments plaguing your credit score!